ahettlin/angular-cli-workshop/Exercise-1.md

 ## Run the application

-The `ng new` command has generated a fully-functional single-page applicaiton for us, rady to be customized to our needs.
+The `ng new` command has generated a fully-functional single-page application for us, ready to be customized to our needs.
 For now, let's run it and see what it's given us.
 In your terminal, run:

 ```
 ng serve